GlasgowEmbedded/glasgow/docs/manual/src/revisions/index.rst

 revC
 ####

-Revision C is the latest revision, first mass produced by `1bitSquared`_ at stepping ``revC3``.
-It provides 16 I/O pins with a data rate up to approx. 100 Mbps/pin (50 MHz) [#]_, independent direction control and independent programmable pull-up/pull-down resistors.
-The I/O pins are grouped into two I/O ports, each of which can use any voltage from 1.8 V to 5 V, sense and monitor I/O voltage of the device under test, as well as provide up to 150 mA of power.
+Revision C was first mass produced by `1bitSquared`_ at stepping ``revC3``.
+It provides 16 I/O pins with a data rate up to approx. 100 Mbps/pin (50 MHz) [#]_, independent direction control and independently programmable pull-up/pull-down resistors.
+The I/O pins are grouped into two I/O ports, each of which can use any I/O standard from 1.8 V to 5 V, sense and monitor I/O voltage of the device under test, as well as provide up to 150 mA of power.
 The board uses USB 2 for power, configuration, and communication, achieving up to 336 Mbps (42 MB/s) of sustained combined throughput.

 .. tab:: Front